-Jennifer Selendy is a founding and Managing Partner of Selendy & Gay.
+Jennifer Selendy is a founding partner of Selendy Gay.

 - Discover Financial Services v.
 Visa: Led the prosecution of a complex antitrust suit against Visa and MasterCard that settled on the eve of trial in favor of her client for $2.75 billion.
 She currently represents Discover’s debit affiliation Pulse Network LLC in a debit monopolization case against Visa.

 - Trilantic Capital Partners IV v.
 UFCW Int’l Union Ind.
-Pension Fund: Representing a private equity company in a declaratory judgment action challenging the pension funds assertions of ERISA withdrawal liability against a private equity investor.
+Pension Fund: Represented a private equity company in a declaratory judgment action challenging the pension fund’s assertions of ERISA withdrawal liability against a private equity investor.

 Jennifer received her law degree, cum laude, from Harvard Law School after completing an M.Phil. in International Relations at Oxford (St. Antony’s) as a Marshall Scholar.
-Since 2012, she has served as the Board Chairman for the National Center for Law & Economic Justice.
-Jennifer is also the co-founder and Board Chairman of The Speyer Legacy School, an independent K-8 school for gifted children that focuses on identifying and educating low-income high achieving children in New York City.
+She served as the board chairman for the National Center for Law & Economic Justice from 2012 - 2017.
+Jennifer is also the co-founder of The Speyer Legacy School, an independent K-8 school for gifted children that focuses on identifying and educating low-income, high-achieving children in New York City.